aleksada/MultisiteHighFreqPG/README.md

 ### License

 - For academic and non-commercial use only.
-- For commercial use, please contact yuxiao.li@kaust.edu.sa
+- For commercial use, please contact ying.sun@kaust.edu.sa or yuxiao.li@kaust.edu.sa

 ### Poster